tabarra/txAdmin/docs/dev_notes.md

 ## Small feat
 - [x] make server v8 heap reports faster to large changes
+- [x] logout now brings to the login page with post-login redirect
 - [ ] add "HANGUL FILLER" characters to `cleanPlayerName`
     - or check how vscode does to highlight invisible characters and use that approach instead
     - `@vscode/src/vs/base/common/strings.ts:1277`